JulienPeloton/20241125-what-was-that/README.md

 # 2024-11-25: what was that?

-> [!IMPORTANT]\
+> [!IMPORTANT] What was that?\
 > On the night of November 25, 2024 (`nid` 2885), we observed a rise in unknown moving objects in Fink from the ZTF public alert stream.

 Here is a screenshot of our night monitoring dashboard during operations:

 ![filters](.pictures/filters.png)